Early life and work of Clint Eastwood: Becoming an actor

 According to the CBS press release for Rawhide, Universal (known then as Universal-International) film company happened to be shooting in Fort Ord and an enterprising assistant spotted Eastwood and invited him to meet the director.
 However, the key figure, according to his official biography was a man named Chuck Hill, who was stationed in Fort Ord and had contacts in Hollywood.
-While in Los Angeles, Hill had reacquainted with Eastwood and with the help of an attractive telephone operator who was attracted to him, managed to succeed in sneaking Eastwood into a Universal studio and showed him to cameraman Irving Glassberg.
-Glassberg was impressed with his appearance and stature and believed him to be, "the sort of good looking young man that has traditionally done well in the movies".

-Glassberg arranged for director Arthur Lubin to meet Eastwood at the gas station where he was working in the evenings in Los Angeles.
+While in L.A., Hill had reacquainted with Eastwood and with the help of an attractive telephone operator who was attracted to him, managed to succeed in sneaking Eastwood into a Universal studio and showed him to cameraman Irving Glassberg.
+Glassberg arranged for director Arthur Lubin to meet Eastwood at the gas station where he was working in the evenings in L.A.
 Lubin, like Glassberg was highly impressed, remarking, "so tall and slim and very handsome looking".
 He swiftly arranged for Eastwood's first audition but was rather less enthusiastic, remarking, "He was quite amateurish.
 He didn't know which way to turn or which way to go or do anything".
 Nevertheless, he told Eastwood not to give up, and suggested he attend drama classes, and later arranged for an initial contract for Eastwood in April 1954 at $100 a week.
 Some people in Hollywood, including Eastwood's wife Maggie, were suspicious of Lubin's intentions towards Eastwood; he was homosexual and maintained a close friendship with Eastwood in the years that followed.
 After signing, Eastwood was required to perform in front of staff members, including actress Myrna Hansen.
 He played Alan Squier, a disillusioned English intellectual from The Petrified Forest and in one scene was required to strip in front of the Universal staff.
 He was initially criticised for his speech and awkward manner; he was soft-spoken and in performing in front of people was cold, stiff and awkward.
 Fellow talent school actor John Saxon, described Eastwood as, "being like a kind of hayseed..
 Thin, rural, with a prominent Adam's Apple, very laconic and slow speechwise."
 According to Eastwood's biographer, Patrick McGilligan, the new trainee was not naturally disposed to being a leading man, and he lacked creative imagination in improvisation; McGilligan further observed that although Eastwood had a sense of humor and was successful with women off screen, he did not project those qualities in his early acting.